twlite/discord-ytdl-core/README.md

 - encoderArgs: This parameter takes the Array of FFmpeg arguments.
 Invalid args will throw error and crash the process.
 This option is ignored when the supplied parameter type isn't array.
+Invalid FFmpeg args might crash the process.

 - Other options are the options for **[ytdl-core](https://npmjs.com/package/ytdl-core)**.